JimmyManning/jimmymanning.github.io/_beer/2022-10-23-ispindel-calibration.markdown

 date:   2022-10-23 8:39:18 -0600
 categories: jekyll update
 ---
 [iSpindel](http://ispindel.de) is an IoT based hydrometer for monitoring fermentation.
 I will likely create a post later on tips for building and source code modifications.
-The focus here is to capture some wonderful tools that make the calibration process a little easier.
-The focus of this post is going to be calibration, so let's get started.
+The focus here is to capture some wonderful tools that make the calibration process a little easier,  so let's get started.

 Things you'll need
 * Large bucket